Skip to main content

 Jordan is a former firefighter and paramedic for the city of Leesburg and a business owner in Fruitland Park.
 In January 2024, he was appointed to the North Lake County Hospital District as a trustee by Gov. Ron DeSantis.
 His brother is Lake County Tax Collector David Jordan.

 Mark Jordan originally qualified to run for reelection to the hospital district in June.
-But on the last day of the qualifying period, after Baker had filed to qualifying for reelection as a write-in candidate, Jordan filed to run as a Republican, paying the qualifying fee.
+But on the last day of the qualifying period, after Baker had filed to qualify for reelection as a write-in candidate, Jordan filed to run as a Republican, paying the qualifying fee.

 According to court documents from Baker’s lawsuit, Mark Jordan and David Jordan confirm they knew that Baker would try to run as a write-in candidate for reelection if he didn’t think he had an opponent.